ewasm/hera/README.md

 Hera is an [ewasm] virtual machine implemented in C++ conforming to [EVMC].

-It can be used with [aleth] and perhaps in the future with other implementations through appropriate bindings.

-Currently it uses [Binaryen]'s interpreter for running WebAssembly bytecode and it should be improved to support [wabt] and [WAVM] as backends.
+It is design to leverage various Wasm backends, both interpreters and AOT/JITs.

+## Client support

+Hera has been tested with [aleth].
+It should however work with any client with compliant [EVMC] support.

 ## Build options

 - `-DHERA_DEBUGGING=ON` will turn on debugging features and messages
 - `-DBUILD_SHARED_LIBS=ON` is a standard CMake option to build libraries as shared.
-This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `aleth` from [aleth]).
+This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `aleth` from [aleth]). **This is the preferred way of compilation.**

 ### Binaryen support